Recently, my parents downsized their home to a smaller house.

 During our stay, I was surprised at how often my mother commented that “they just love their smaller house.”
-I wasn’t so much surprised that she felt that way (I am a minimalist after all), but I was surprised at the frequency.
+I wasn’t so much surprised that she felt that way about living small (I am a minimalist after all), but I was surprised at the frequency.
 It was a comment that she repeated over and over again during our one-week stay.

 People buy larger homes for a number of reasons:

-- They “outgrow” their smaller one.
+- They “outgrow” their smaller home.